bootstrapworld/data-management/README.md

 # data-management
+This repository contains issues and communications related to our user, event, enrollment, attendance, assessment system.
+However, the guts of the system live in google sheets.
+See below for links to the most important sheets and overview of how they work together.

 ## Master Data Files
 [Teacher Success Master](https://docs.google.com/spreadsheets/d/1mAK24P4T3YYHqIG9F468CR4y4VLo3fNj1fE53w6hsSk/edit?usp=sharing)
 Teacher Success Master contains the systems data for the user/events/enrollments/attendance system.
 This file also currently does the work of connecting rosters from the original attendance system.